 Bridging finance, buying and selling at the same time, financial advice, mortgage broker

-One of the most common questions that I get asked by people buying a new home is, “How do I go about obtaining finance for my new property if I haven’t sold my current property?”
+One of the most common things that I get asked by people buying a new home is, “How do I go about obtaining finance for my new property if I haven’t sold my current home?”
 Every day, scores of potential homebuyers are faced with this situation.

 Let’s use the example of a one-bedroom apartment in St Kilda.
 It was perfect for you and your partner when you bought it a few years ago, but now, add a dog and two kids and it has become a hellhole.
 It has got to go.
 So what do you do?